Jared-K/PMG-challenge/README.md

 |63d42170fa2d706101ab713de2313ad3f9a05aa0b1c875a56545cfd69f7101fe|Purses|accessories.csv|

 ## Unit Testing
-Included unit tests that check the functionality of the programs
+Included unit tests that check the functionality of the program